Go on to

 San

-Diego - Golden Hall listed on ad and backstage pass Nov.
+Diego - planned for Golden Hall with tickets sold at Civic Theatre Nov.
 2, 1975

 Nov.
 5 New York, New York Academy of Music